 USA Routing is more complicated than international routing.
-If you are unfamilier with conventional (international) routing in ConnexCS, please see our page about Routing first.
+If you are unfamiliar with conventional (international) routing in ConnexCS, please see our page about Routing first.

-Intrastate (Intra) are calls that belong to the same state.
-Traditionally identified by the same NPA-NXX, many USA states have multiple area codes, so these are compared for matching state names.
+- Intrastate (IntRA) - Calls routing within the same state.
+Originally identified by the same NPA-NXX, many USA states now have multiple area codes, so these are compared for matching state names.

-Indeterminate (Indet) is a call placed to a NPA-NXX destination without a matching NPA-NXX Origin--either International, Non-geographic, Unknown or Invalid).
+- Indeterminate (InDET) - Calls routed to an NPA-NXX destination without a matching NPA-NXX Origin (either International, Non-geographic, Unknown, or Invalid).